-- 1. the design and development of a one (1) day Aboriginal Awareness Training Session and participant training package; - 2. the unit price for the delivery of a one (1) day Aboriginal Awareness Training Session; and the provision of approximately twenty (20) participant training packages; and - 3. the firm hourly unit rate for a Project Manager who will be responsible for making revisions to the training sessions on an "as and when requested' basis.
+- 1. the design and development of a one (1) day Introduction to Indigenous Cultures Training Session and participant training package; - 2. the unit price for the delivery of a one (1) day Introduction to Indigenous Cultures Training Session; and the provision of approximately twenty (20) participant training packages; and - 3. the firm hourly unit rate for a Project Manager who will be responsible for making revisions to the training sessions on an "as and when requested' basis.